 What is lead generation?

-Lead generation is a process used to attract potential customers by driving brand awareness and nurturing relationships to gain contact information.
+Lead generation is a process for attracting potential customers by driving brand awareness and nurturing relationships to obtain contact information.

 Typically, lead generation is a marketing function.
 It’s the first step in the sales process and a long-term strategy for building the sales pipeline.

-To put things in perspective, you can think of lead generation like playing the “long game.”
+To put things in perspective, think of lead generation as playing the “long game.”

 Sure, the whole not getting paid thing is a downer.
-However, that small step that may have been an inconvenience at the time was something you did in pursuit of the bigger picture.
+However, that small step, which may have been inconvenient at the time, was something you did in pursuit of the bigger picture.

 The long game — if you will.